anoma/juvix/docs/README.md

 seriously in the programs.
 As mathematical foundation, we are inspired by Quantitative type theory (QTT), a dependent type theory that marriages ideas from linear logic and traditional dependently typed programs to writing memory-efficient programs using resource accounting.
-Among the language features, there is a type for a universe, dependent function types, tensor products, sum types, among others.
+Among the language features, there is a type for a universe, dependent function types, tensor products, and sum types.

 The main
 purpose of MiniJuvix is to serve as a guide to supporting/extending the